ubsuny/teleportation/README.md

 # Prrocess:
 In Jupyter Notebook we will do the following:\
-> Using Qiskit  we will  create circuit using Quantum Teleportation Protocol.\
+> Using Qiskit  we will  design Quantum Algorithm (circuit) using Quantum Teleportation Protocol.\
-> In qiskit Aer simulator we will run the simulation .\
+> In qiskit Aer simulator we will run the simulation and test our circuit.\
 > Finally we will execute our Teleportation Circuit in  Quantum Computer using qiskit.